What Is Trauma Surgery?

 Hypertrophic scar (raised, thick scar) Dermal steroid injections and laser resurfacing

-Acne scars Fillers & chemical peels
+Acne scars Fillers & chemical peels, microneedling, Morpheus, and dermabrasion

 Facial Reconstruction Consultation with Dr. Westreich, NYC